 How can I ensure loved ones with dementia enjoy Christmas?

-Your loved one's unique needs and preferences should form a major part of the Christmas planning process.
-However, these are some of the more general steps you should think about:
+Your loved one’s unique needs and preferences will form a major part of the Christmas planning process.
+However, these are some of the more general steps to think about:

 1. Involve them in simple activities